 It isn’t that I am not mindful, or that I am not grateful for my life.
 It isn’t a case of “the Grass is Greener” or that I don’t strive to make the best of every moment.
 I have a wonderful family, home, career, and more.

 I am careful to practice mindfulness and speak gratitude over every arena of my life.
 I am constantly searching for wonder and magic in the small things, wherever I may be.

 But there is a disconnect between mind, body, and spirit that always makes me feel like I am somewhere else.
 Or that I should be.

-Absorbing new places and experiences is how I quell the ache, whether I am circling the globe and back, or driving through small towns in my current state of residence.
+Absorbing new places and experiences is how I quell the ache, whether I am circling the globe and back, or driving through small towns in the region I live in.
 This feeling of searching is what propels me to maintain the rest of my life, and being able to indulge keeps me grounded.

 Perhaps some day this will change when I find myself at home in the right city or in some hobby.
 Or with another human.
 If I am perfectly honest, I often wish that was the antidote.
 Until then I will keep moving with the forces that pull me in all directions down this long road.

 © Fernwehtun, 2015- Current.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Fernwehtun and Fernwehtun.com with appropriate and specific direction to the original content.